solobit/Vielsprachig/README.md

+:warning: This is a development branch.
+Use at own risk. :warning:

 # Vielsprachig

 This is a little data format polyglot I quickly mashed up for fun and profit.
 It contains a collection of to/from JSON compilable data format languages, currently: